monofuel/hippo/README.md

 - This library is built around using HIP, which supports compiling for both AMD and NVIDIA GPUs.
   - for CUDA, hipcc is basically a wrapper around `nvcc`.

-- initial example can be found at `tests/hip`
+- examples for each platform can be found in the [examples directory](examples/)
   - assuming the hipcc compiler is in your PATH, you can run the example with `nim cpp -r vector_sum.nim`
-- cpu examples are at `tests/hip_cpu`

-- in theory, this library could also directly support `nvcc` and `cuda_runtime.h` as well, but I have not worked on that yet.
-  - pls send me a H100 if you want me to work on that

 ## Compiling